The Science of Constitutional Change

 We demonstrate that two broad mechanisms are at play in the content and dynamics of national constitutions.
 The first we term network effects which refers to the tendency for countries that have a shared (possibly colonial) history and shared legal system to use similar language as well as to adopt broadly similar provisions.
 Secondly we consider temporal effects which refers to the tendency for provisions to be adopted with strong time dependencies and independently from the historical structure described above.
 This includes the preferential adoption of provisions around specific historical events such as wars and concerted policy efforts and changing social norms such as the Convention on the Rights of the Child and changing scientific evidence bases related to climate change.

-- Disentangling Network and Global Effects in Constitutional Political Development (2016) A. Rutherford, Y. Lupu, M. Cebrian, I. Rahwan, B. Le Veck and M. Garcia-Herranz
+- Inferring Mechanisms for Global Constitutional Progress (2016) A. Rutherford, Y. Lupu, M. Cebrian, I. Rahwan, B. Le Veck and M. Garcia-Herranz

 - What countries' constitutions reveal about how societies evolve (2017) Nature News